Global Terrorism Index: Methodology

+It is not clear that the GTI still uses this definition, and the GTI does not appear to define terrorism in its 2026 report.

 Indicators and weighting

 The GTI score for a country in a given year is based on a unique scoring system to account for the relative impact of incidents in the year.
 There are four indicators counted in each country's yearly score: